 The cultural richness of Boston is special to Carduus and that has inspired community-centric projects such 2021's community concert "Concert for remembrance: A Requiem for the Living", lead by guest conductor Lorraine Fitzmaurice, and 2020's fundraiser with composer Bernie Zelitch, "Come Up for Air", benefiting the Boston Children's Chorus.

-Carduus’ mission is to bring vivid performances of often unheard works, and to introduce lesser performed composers into the canon of unconducted chamber choir repertoire.
-Concerts have included music by Josquin, Ligeti, Tallis, Howells, Victoria, Ives, Gesualdo, Hindman, Dufay, Martin, de la Rue, Messiaen, Moody, Bouque, and Hiser.
+Hailed by the Boston Musical Intelligencer as “...[expressive and emotional]...” for performances of Ives and Gesualdo, Carduus has established a formidable reputation performing vocal chamber music.
+Concerts have included music by composers such as Josquin, Ligeti, Tallis, Howells, Victoria, Ives, Gesualdo, Hindman, Dufay, Zelitch, Martin, de la Rue, Messiaen, Moody, Bouque, Stratis, Hiser, and many others.

 The word "Carduus" means "thistle" in Latin.
 We feel that it captures our range of musical affects: from beautiful to a little bit edgy.
 We identify with the fact that it is not expressly religious, but can be tied in with religious concepts very easily.
 And we enjoy the varied symbolism it has held throughout the ages, how this one symbol has meant different things to different groups of people.

 Founding members of Carduus met at New England Conservatory, and continues to guest perform in Jordan Hall through collaborations with NEC’s Contemporary Ensemble, NEC's "First Mondays" concert series, and as part of the “NEC Opens its Doors” series.
 They have coached with NEC’s John Heiss, and performed in masterclass with Scott Metcalfe and members of Blue Heron.